-We are seeking a non-binding, advisory stockholder vote on the compensation awarded to our named executive officers for the fiscal year ended December 31, 2018, known as a "say-on-pay" vote.
+We are seeking a non-binding, advisory stockholder vote on the compensation awarded to our named executive officers for the fiscal year ended December 31, 2019, known as a "say-on-pay" vote.

 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 enables our stockholders to vote to approve, on an advisory, non-binding basis, the compensation of our named executive officers as disclosed in this proxy statement in accordance with Section 14A of the Exchange Act.
-Because we no longer qualify as an "emerging growth company" as defined in the JOBS Act, this is our first year holding a "say-on-pay" vote in connection with our annual meeting of stockholders.